greenelab/deep-review/all-sections.md

 Multi-task learning is an approach related to transfer learning.
 In a multi-task learning framework, a model learns a number of tasks simultaneously such that features are shared across them.
-DeepSEA [@2UI1BZuD] implemented a multi-task joint learning of diverse chromatin factors sharing predictive features from raw DNA sequence.
-This allowed, for example, a sequence feature that is effective in recognizing binding of a specific TF to be simultaneously used by another predictor for a physically interacting TF.
+DeepSEA [@2UI1BZuD] implemented multi-task joint learning of diverse chromatin factors from raw DNA sequence.
+This allowed a sequence feature that was effective in recognizing binding of a specific TF to be simultaneously used by another predictor for a physically interacting TF.
 Similarly, TFImpute [@Qbtqlmhf] learned information shared across transcription factors and cell lines to predict cell-specific TF binding for TF-cell line combinations.
-Yoon et al. [@yUgE09ve] demonstrated that predicting the primary cancer site from cancer pathology reports together with its laterality substantially improved the performance for the latter task, suggesting that multi-task learning can effectively leverage the commonality between two tasks using a shared representation.
-A number of studies from the drug development section employed multi-task learning to predict chemical bioactivity [@1Dzz0P0qr; @yAoN5gTU] and drug toxicity [@Y1D0SZrO; @1BARarxfz].
-Kearnes et al. [@uP7SgBVd] systematically compared single-task and multi-task models for ADMET properties.
-They showed that multi-task learning generally improve performance and smaller datasets tend to benefit more than larger datasets.
+Yoon et al. [@yUgE09ve] demonstrated that predicting the primary cancer site from cancer pathology reports together with its laterality substantially improved the performance for the latter task, indicating that multi-task learning can effectively leverage the commonality between two tasks using a shared representation.
+Many studies employed multi-task learning to predict chemical bioactivity [@1Dzz0P0qr; @yAoN5gTU] and drug toxicity [@Y1D0SZrO; @1BARarxfz].
+Kearnes et al. [@uP7SgBVd] systematically compared single-task and multi-task models for ADMET properties and found that multi-task learning generally improved performance.
+Smaller datasets tended to benefit more than larger datasets.

-The multi-task learning approach is complementary to multimodal and transfer learning.
+Multi-task learning is complementary to multimodal and transfer learning.
 All three techniques can be used together in the same model.
 For example, Zhang et al.
 [@HlDY7trA] combined deep model-based transfer and multi-task learning for cross-domain image annotation.
 One could imagine extending that